weaviate/weaviate-io/developers/weaviate/benchmarks/ann.md

   switching the CPU type to the one used in this benchmark.

 * Are you using an actual dataset or random vectors?
-HNSW is known to perform considerably worse with random vectors than with real​ world​ datasets.
-This is due to the distribution of points in real world​ datasets compared to randomly generated vectors.
+HNSW is known to perform considerably worse with random vectors than with real-world datasets.
+This is due to the distribution of points in real-world datasets compared to randomly generated vectors.
 If you cannot achieve the performance (or recall) outlined above with random vectors, switch to an actual dataset.